 Causes– The Achilles tendon is a large tendon that connects the calf muscles to the back of the heel.
 A common sports injury, Achilles tendinitis tends to develop when active individuals increase the intensity of their training too aggressively without enough time to recover.
 Having tight calf muscles or a heel spur will also add to this risk.

 Treatment– Rest, ice, pain-relieving medications, and physical therapy are always recommended as the first line of treatment.
-Wearing one of our orthotic insoles is also a good way to address Achilles tendinitis, especially if a foot deformity like flat feet is contributing to the problem.
+Adding orthotic insoles is also a good way to address Achilles tendinitis, especially if a foot deformity like flat feet is contributing to the problem.
 Doing so will take some of the strain off the Achilles tendon and reduce damage to the tendon.

 Posterior Tibial Tendinitis